python/cpython/Doc/install/index.rst

 :mod:`sitecustomize` (see :mod:`site`) to call :func:`site.addsitedir` or edit
 :data:`sys.path`.

-The :option:`--home` option defines the installation base directory.
+The :option:`!--home` option defines the installation base directory.
 Files are installed to the following directories under the installation base as follows:

 =============== ===========================================================